pieces-app/pieces-os-client-sdk-for-csharp/src/Extensions/README.md

 # Pieces.Extensions.AI - an implementation of Microsoft.Extensions.AI using Pieces

-The Pieces.Extensions.AI package is an implementation of [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI/) using Pieces to provide support for multiple LLMs, as well as adding context such as snippets, files, folders, and live context to your AI conversation.
+The Pieces.Extensions.AI package is an implementation of [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI/) using Pieces to provide support for multiple LLMs, as well as adding context such as snippets, files, folders, and Pieces Long-Term Memory to your AI conversation.

 ## Features